nroldanf/docker/3_images/images.md

 # Create own image

+An image is a template for containers.

 A custom image is created when there is no image that satisfies your requirements.
 An image is created FROM other.

-## Create a Docker File
+## Create a DockerFile

+A DockerFile is the receipt for Docker images.
 You have to write down instructions to init the application.
 These instructions are wrote in a Dockerfile.
 The general configuration (layered architecture) is:

 1. OS